Jamie K.

 What are your thoughts on Koreatown?

 For me, Koreatown is like my home base.
-Even though I never lived in Koreatown as a child, we came here [to Koreatown] to do our weekend shopping and go to church.
-I just remember spending a lot of time on the weekend in Koreatown, so now that I’m living here for a little bit, it’s kind of funny to walk down on Western Avenue from Beverly [Boulevard] to Olympic [Boulevard].
-I have memories on each block.
+Even though I never lived in Koreatown as a child, we went there to do our weekend shopping and go to church.
+I just remember spending a lot of time on the weekend in Koreatown, so now that I’m living here for a little bit, it’s kind of funny to walk down Western Avenue from [Beverly Boulevard] to [Olympic Boulevard].
+I have memories within each block.

 Can you tell me more about your experience immigrating to the United States as a young person?
 Do you think your immigration experience was different from that of your parents?

-Did growing up in the United States prevent you from accepting your [Korean] culture?
+Did growing up in the United States prevent you from accepting [Korean] culture?

-I’m sure, as a young person or as a teenager growing up, there were parts of me that rejected some sort of “Koreanness,” in order to pursue assimilating into society or a certain culture.
+I’m sure.
+As a young person or as a teenager growing up, there were parts of me that rejected some sort of “Koreanness” to pursue assimilation into society or a certain culture.
 I’m sure there was a lot of that.
-I mean it’s kind of hard to articulate now, because even though I live a very, very “Western life” — at the core, my basic schooling was very strongly Korean, and it’s because my parents are very Korean.
+I mean, it’s kind of hard to articulate now because even though I live a very, very “Western life” at the core, my basic schooling was very strongly Korean.
+That’s because my parents are very Korean.
 I spoke Korean at home, even though outside of my home, I felt very assimilated into Western culture.
-Even the way I speak is very American, so I definitely identify a lot of myself with that.
+Even the way I speak is very American, so I definitely identify a lot with that.
 Being Korean is always hard.

 What are your thoughts on the rise of anti-Asian violence [during the pandemic]?

-Honestly, I think I’ve been really lucky in the sense that I don’t live in an area where people are blind to Asians.
-You know?
+Honestly, I think I’ve been really lucky in the sense that I don’t live in an area where people are blind to Asians, you know?
 I live in Koreatown.
-There are so many more Asians and I feel that the non-Asians I run into are trying to be more of an ally.
+There are so many more Asians, and I feel that the non-Asians I run into are trying to be more of an ally.
 I haven’t personally experienced any rising Asian hate, but it sounds like it’s happening more to elders.
 I’m definitely vigilant of it.
 It’s just another way for them to demonize an ethnic minority.
-But for some reason, Asians are now being targeted as problematic, like the ethnic minority was at fault.
+For some reason, Asians are now being targeted as problematic, as if the ethnic minority is at fault.

 What do you think it means to be American?